 Below, our Los Angeles pedestrian accident lawyers discuss the following frequently asked questions about pedestrian knockdown accident lawsuits in California:

-- 3. What are common causes of pedestrian knockdown accidents in California?
+- 3. What are other causes of pedestrian knockdown accidents in California?

 - 4. Who is most at risk of a pedestrian knockdown injury?